 Or you could buy a quart of buttermilk and combine it with a gallon of milk to make five quarts of buttermilk.

 The nice thing about this method is that you can keep repeating the process and theoretically never run out of buttermilk again.
 But you'd need to make sure that the buttermilk you use as your starter is always fresh.

-How to Make Real Cultured Buttermilk (Method #4):
+How to Make Homemade Buttermilk From Active Culture

-You can purchase active buttermilk cultures, usually in freeze-dried form, and use them to make your own buttermilk, basically by combining the culture with whole milk and letting it sit out for 12–24 hours, much like in Method #3 above.
-As with Method #3, you can keep repeating this method, using the last little bit of buttermilk to start the next batch.
+You can purchase active buttermilk cultures, usually in freeze-dried form, and use them to make your own buttermilk, basically by combining the culture with whole milk and letting it sit out for 12 to 24 hours, much like when trying to extend your store-bought buttermilk.
+As with the above method, you can keep repeating this process, using the last little bit of buttermilk to start the next batch.

 If you don't have any dairy on hand, are allergic to dairy, or are a vegan and choose not to use dairy, but still want a similarly tangy flavor that buttermilk provides and will cause that acidic reaction to occur with baking powder and/or baking soda, don't worry.
 You can still create your flavorful recipe by substituting out the dairy portion with either coconut milk or soy milk, and adding either a tablespoon of vinegar or lemon juice.
 Just combine the ingredients as you would have with milk, and allow the mixture to sit for about five minutes before using.

 |1 cup buttermilk||1 cup yogurt|

 |1 cup buttermilk||1 cup milk + 1 tablespoon vinegar or lemon juice|

 |1 cup buttermilk||1 cup milk + 1 3/4 teaspoons cream of tartar|